In this post, you will see some ideas about getting ready for Christmas.

-Make sure the bathroom is sparkling clean and has a good supply of extra toilet roll.
+Make sure the bathroom is sparkling clean, has extra bath mats, toothpaste and has a good supply of extra toilet paper.

-Leave out mini toiletries – like shower gel, shampoo and a nice bar of soap for guests to use and replace all of the towels that look a little worn.
+Leave out mini toiletries next to the sink – like shower gel, shampoo and a nice bar of soap for overnight guests to use and replace all of the towels that look a little worn.

 5. Think Of A Menu Plan